nrfconnect/sdk-nrf/samples/nrf_profiler/README.rst

 .. note::
    If you use SEGGER Embedded Studio, make sure to stop debugging before you run Python scripts.
-   Otherwise, you may observe problems with accessing RTT data by the profiler scripts.
+   Otherwise, you may observe problems with accessing RTT data by the nRF Profiler scripts.

 Dependencies
 ************

 This sample uses the following |NCS| subsystems:

-* :ref:`profiler`
+* :ref:`nrf_profiler`